durasj/redesk/README.md

 # ReDesk - Reimagine your standing desk

 Standing desk controller upgrade to make your dumb standing desk bright.
+Works by replacing the handset (buttons) that it then simulates.
+Still in early stages.

 HW part uses ESP32 with [Mongoose OS](https://mongoose-os.com/).
-Both mobile and HW is written in JS!
+Both mobile and HW is written in JS-like languages ([Dart](https://dart.dev/) and [mJS](https://github.com/cesanta/mjs))!

 ## Building & Running SW App